 Distributor: FilmNation Entertainment (World-wide)

 Have you seen Arrival?
-Let me know your thoughts of this film in the comment section!
+Let me know your thoughts on this film in the comment section!